imadchabounia/cryptography/docs/x509/reference.rst

     .. versionadded:: 0.7

     Deserialize a certificate from PEM encoded data.
-PEM certificates are base64 decoded and have delimiters that look like ``-----BEGIN CERTIFICATE-----``.
+PEM certificates are base64 encoded and have delimiters that look like ``-----BEGIN CERTIFICATE-----``.

     :param bytes data: The PEM encoded certificate data.